 ASYMETRICAL: all you have to do is slew it.
 Position the waist circle so its NOT in the fabrics Center and then position the second circle so its shorter portion is the front length the longer the back and the medium the sides.

-Good luck, this trick always works for me hope it does for you too!posted about 3 years ago straight is basic, therefore very useful, asimetrical only for few ocations, i would sugest only a little asimetrical, therefore is not very memorable :)posted almost 3 years ago
+Good luck, this trick always works for me hope it does for you too!posted about 3 years ago straight is basic, therefore very useful, asimetrical only for few ocations, i would sugest only a little asimetrical, therefore is not very memorable :)posted about 3 years ago